-- Do not leave student alone. - Escort to a secure location where student can be monitored and away from other students. - Notify administrator and call parent/guardian. - If parent can't be reached, call 911 (or Police). - Do not send student home unless released to a parent or medical practitioner. - Document date of meeting, person/agency contacted and resulting plan. - Send email to Superintendent of Learning with name of student, and date of threat. - Follow Re-Entry Procedure and complete/implement School Safety Plan upon student's return.
+- Do not leave student alone. - Escort to a secure location where student can be monitored and away from other students. - Notify administrator and call parent/guardian. - If parent can't be reached, call 911 (or Police). - Do not send student home unless released to a parent or medical practitioner. - Document date of meeting, person/agency contacted and resulting plan. - Send email to Superintendent of Learning with name of student, and date of threat. - Complete/ implement School Safety Plan upon student's return.